 B) St. Andrew's flag

-C) state flags of the Russian Empire
+B) state flags of the Russian Empire

-D) flags of the Soviet era
+D) Soviet era flags

-D) the banner of Victory
+D) Victory Banner

 IV.
-The modern state flag of Russia
+Modern state flag of Russia

 C) the meaning of the flag as a symbol of the state